wwannemacher/storm-deploy-alternative/README.markdown

-Fast tool to deploy [Storm](https://github.com/nathanmarz/storm) on [Amazon EC2](http://aws.amazon.com/ec2/), written entirely in Java.
-Download latest release [here](https://s3-eu-west-1.amazonaws.com/storm-deploy-alternative/SDA-8Apr2014.tar.gz)
+Fast tool to deploy [Storm](https://github.com/apache/incubator-storm) on [Amazon EC2](http://aws.amazon.com/ec2/), written entirely in Java.
+Download latest stable release [here](https://s3-eu-west-1.amazonaws.com/storm-deploy-alternative/SDA-8Apr2014.tar.gz).

 _Please don't hesitate to contact me.
 Your feedback will help to further improve this tool._

+## Notice
+I am working on adding support for deploying on [Apache CloudStack](http://cloudstack.apache.org/).
+I have had to change the credential specification a bit.
+When updating to the newest version, please change your credential.yaml according to credential_example.yaml.

 ## Features
 + Runs Storm and Zookeeper daemons under supervision (automatically restarted in case of failure)